About The Therapeutic Care Journal

 - opposed physical punishment;

-- supported the development of social pedagogy;
+- supported the development of therapeutic child care, social pedagogy and trauma informed practice;

 - encouraged innovation in child care;